 Whether you’re under investigation or pending courts-martial for military criminal conduct, you need the power of a qualified civilian criminal defense attorney like the Devil Dog Defender, Aden Wilkie.
 In addition to creating a strong legal defense and handling all court martial and military criminal justice matters, Aden can also provide superior military discharge upgrade counsel and record correction, as well.
 Located in Jacksonville, NC, Aden Wilkie services armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts across the nation.

 Please keep in mind that this article is for general information purposes.
 Once an attorney-client relationship with Aden Wilkie is established, you will be able to learn more about your legal options regarding your unique case.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 It is vital to use the knowledge of a seasoned attorney to organize and prioritize the material to present to the command.
 Call the Wilkie Law Firm at 910-333-9626 to arrange your consultation.